wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-nightcore.markdown

 The microservice architecture improves over the conventional monolithic services by decomposing large and complicated software implementation into smaller tasks, each being easy to solve by a simple module.
 These modules are only loosely coupled with each other, and only communicates with a set of external interfaces (rather than raw function calls at ISA level, as in a monolithic piece of software).
+This greatly improves the maintainability, availability, and flexibility of the software, as each module can be separately implemented and tested with potentially different languages and frameworks in the development phase.
+In addition, microservice modules can also be individually maintained as runtime instances in the production environment, which simplifies resource management and isolates failures, since each individual instance can be managed by the OS independent from other instances.